patrick21081995/Break-Temperature-New-linear-regression/README.md

 # Break Temperature - New linear regression

 Break Temperature (TBr) with L2 regularization and more efficiency!
+Database in: https://drive.google.com/file/d/1DN2frA0_iuFfLcj4mHZGmmrL2oAN46ee/view?usp=sharing

 The notebook is in the link below (comments in portuguese):